apache/beam/website/src/documentation/programming-guide.md

 The Beam SDK for Python has a `CoderRegistry` that represents a mapping of Python types to the default coder that should be used for `PCollection`s of each type.

 {:.language-java}
-By default, the Beam SDK for Java automatically infers the `Coder` for the elements of an output `PCollection` using the type parameter from the transform's function object, such as `DoFn`.
-In the case of `ParDo`, for example, a `DoFn<Integer, String>function` object accepts an input element of type `Integer` and produces an output element of type `String`.
+By default, the Beam SDK for Java automatically infers the `Coder` for the elements of a `PCollection` produced by a `PTransform` using the type parameter from the transform's function object, such as `DoFn`.
+In the case of `ParDo`, for example, a `DoFn<Integer, String>` function object accepts an input element of type `Integer` and produces an output element of type `String`.
 In such a case, the SDK for Java will automatically infer the default `Coder` for the output `PCollection<String>` (in the default pipeline `CoderRegistry`, this is `StringUtf8Coder`).

 {:.language-py}
 By default, the Beam SDK for Python automatically infers the `Coder` for the elements of an output `PCollection` using the typehints from the transform's function object, such as `DoFn`.
 In the case of `ParDo`, for example a `DoFn` with the typehints `@beam.typehints.with_input_types(int)` and `@beam.typehints.with_output_types(str)` accepts an input element of type int and produces an output element of type str.
 In such a case, the Beam SDK for Python will automatically infer the default `Coder` for the output `PCollection` (in the default pipeline `CoderRegistry`, this is `BytesCoder`).